nbckr/personal-website/content/blog/using-eslint-and-prettier-in-a-typescript-project/index.md

 module.exports = {
   parser: "@typescript-eslint/parser", // Specifies the ESLint parser
   extends: [
-    "plugin:@typescript-eslint/recommended", // Uses the recommended rules from the @typescript-eslint/eslint-plugin
-    "prettier/@typescript-eslint", // Uses eslint-config-prettier to disable ESLint rules from @typescript-eslint/eslint-plugin that would conflict with prettier
+    "plugin:react/recommended", // Uses the recommended rules from @eslint-plugin-react "plugin:@typescript-eslint/recommended", // Uses the recommended rules from the @typescript-eslint/eslint-plugin "prettier/@typescript-eslint", // Uses eslint-config-prettier to disable ESLint rules from @typescript-eslint/eslint-plugin that would conflict with prettier
     "plugin:prettier/recommended" // Enables eslint-plugin-prettier and eslint-config-prettier.
 This will display prettier errors as ESLint errors.
 Make sure this is always the last configuration in the extends array.